SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It was a nightmare getting a hold of the link because it was buried somewhere on WhatsApp and there were a million other links pinned too.
 Someone had to sit and create a template page, and we had to copy the template page and create a new page for every new day of round 3.
 We were constantly reminded not to input directly into the template page because then it couldn't be duplicated.
 People still constantly input data into a page which the sheet opened with, instead of scrolling to the appropriate page.
 If you go through the link, you'll see a bunch of missing names because the chair forgot who they judged, or couldn't find the notes where they had written the names of the people they judged.
 Absolutely never input directly into excel.
 It's very easy to mess up.
 When you start inputting data after scrolling far right, day after day, the person's name will no longer be visible.
 This increases the likelihood of inputting the data into someone else's record.

-I can't find the round 1 and round 2 database but I think they were worse.
+These are the recruitment round 1 and 2 sheets.
+If you look properly you can notice all the missing spots.

 Regardless of how careful you are, data entry errors are incredibly common.
 At the very least, I think having a google form linked to spreadsheets is much more reliable than typing directly into the spreadsheet.
-In the google form, having fields like, "
+In the google form, having fields like, "PM's name, PM's phone number", is easier to fill than having to click the right column and filling in the right row.

 Test out your form, because last year we couldn't submit multiple responses until we fixed that a few minutes into recruitments.